ehatton/sieve/README.md

 ```

 ## Requirements
-python verson 3.6 or above.
+python version 3.6 or above.

 May also work with earlier versions of python 3 but this has not been tested.